 a language proficiency test (Lextale-Esp, Izura & Brysbaert, 2014)

-All the participants were English native speakers living in the United States who use English as their daily dominant language (percentage of the time using English: mean = 97.95, SD = 3.87), currently are using and/or learning Spanish as their second language.
-In addition, the learners had an average prociciency score of 8.64 (SD = 13.33) points.
+All the participants were English native speakers living in the United States who reported using English as their daily dominant language (percentage of the time using English: mean = 97.95, SD = 3.87), and, at the time of their participation, reported using and/or learning Spanish as their second language.
+In addition, the learners had an average proficiency score of 8.64 (SD = 13.33) points.
 The Participants were randomly divided in to two groups and finished one of the two versions of the tasks.

 Materials and procedure